I've been inside the environments I work with.

 It was like drinking from a fire hose with no chance to come up for air.

 My students were bringing their home experiences into the classroom while I was bringing mine.
-We were basically being asked to compartmentalize our existence and leave everything else behind when we walked through the door.
+We were basically being asked to compartmentalize our existence and leave everything else behind when we walked through the classroom door.

 That's just not realistic.